bax082024/Notepad/README.md

 # Notepad Project  :page_facing_up:

-A Windows Forms application built in C# that functions as a lightweight notepad.
+A Windows Forms application built in C# that functions as a basic notepad.
-It provides basic text editing features with additional functionalities like dark mode, word count, and printing.
+It provides basic text editing features with additional functions like dark mode, word count, and printing.

 ## Features